VanDng/HTMLVideoTag/README.md

 # RotableVideoControl

-I was looking for a solution to rotate a video without rotating its controls.
+I was looking for a solution to rotate a video without rotating its controls and ended up with nothing.

 The only useful resource was [this](https://blog.teamtreehouse.com/building-custom-controls-for-html5-videos).
-Well, it did not have what I wanted but gave me a clue of making a custom video control.
+Well, it did not have what I wanted but gave me a clue about making a custom video control.

+So I have created one that fits my needs.

 # What I've done